 MA Certificate Requirements

-To apply to the Graduate Certificate Program, each student must meet with the Director of Women's Studies to complete the Arts and Sciences Application for Admission to the Certificate Program, the Admissions Credentials Evaluation, and the Women's Studies Advising Form.
+To apply to the Graduate Certificate Program, each student must meet with the Director to complete the Arts and Sciences Application for Admission to the Certificate Program, the Admissions Credentials Evaluation, and the GSWS Advising Form.

 Master's Program Certificate

-Graduate students at the University of Pittsburgh or students who have already completed an undergraduate degree (at Pitt or elsewhere) may apply to pursue a master’s certificate in Women’s Studies.
+Graduate students at the University of Pittsburgh or students who have already completed an undergraduate degree (at Pitt or elsewhere) may apply to pursue a master’s certificate in GSWS.

 The MASTER'S CERTIFICATE consists of four courses (12 credits) and completion of a research paper.

-Four courses counting toward a master’s degree offered by or cross-listed with Women's Studies.
-At least one must be outside the candidate’s major discipline.
+Four courses counting toward a master’s degree offered by or cross-listed with GSWS.
+At least two must be outside the candidate’s major discipline (as defined by the course designation).
 Candidates should take at least two courses in one “field” (as designated in the candidate’s concept statement).
-Students can petition to have accepted unlisted graduate courses with a substantial women’s studies component or a major project in women’s studies.
+Students can petition to have accepted unlisted graduate courses with a substantial gender, sexuality, or women's studies component.

 No more than one course may be an independent study or directed reading.
-Students may select WOMNST 2902 (Directed Study).
+Students may select GSWS2902 (Directed Study).

 All courses must be passed with at least a “B” grade.

-Students should register with Women’s Studies and discuss their program of study with the Director or another Women’s Studies core faculty member at the beginning of their course of study.
+Students should register with GSWS and discuss their program of study with the Director at the beginning of their course of study.

 Research Paper for the Master’s Certificate

 This research paper is designated as a paper of length, ambition, and scope appropriate to the master’s level.
-It should be neither simply an uncritical review of research nor a survey of women’s studies, but should be a sustained piece of graduate-level work, prepared under the supervision of a faculty advisor appointed by the Director of the Women’s Studies Program in consultation with the master’s certificate candidate.
+It should be neither simply an uncritical review of research nor a survey of gender/sexuality studies, but should be a sustained piece of graduate-level work, prepared under the supervision of a faculty advisor appointed by the Director of GSWS in consultation with the master’s certificate candidate.

-Students should submit a one-page proposal for this paper to the Director of Women’s Studies and to the Women’s Studies faculty advisor when appointed.
-The completed paper will be read by two faculty designated by the Director of Women’s Studies, usually the faculty advisor and another member of the Women’s Studies graduate committee.
+Students should submit a one-page proposal for this paper to the Director and to the GSWS faculty sponsor when appointed.
+The completed paper must be read by one affiliated faculty member, usually the faculty advisor.

 Graduate Certificate Procedures

-All Women’s Studies Certificates are issued through the School of Arts and Sciences, regardless of the graduate school you are enrolled in.
-You must follow Arts and Sciences deadlines for applying for degrees to receive your Women's Studies Certificate.
+All GSWS Certificates are issued through the Dietrich School of Arts and Sciences, regardless of the graduate school you are enrolled in.
+You must follow Arts and Sciences Graduate School deadlines for applying for degrees to receive your Certificate.
+Students must apply to the A&S Graduate School to receive the Certificate at graduation, and certificates cannot be issued after a student graduates.
 A late fee is assessed if you miss the deadline.
+Please note that applying to do the Certificate and applying to graduate are two separate processes.

 Completion of the graduate certificate requires that you: